pgalilea/memx/README.md

 ##  🔥 Key Features
 - **Framework agnostic**: Use your preferred AI agent framework.
 - **No vendor lock-in**: Use your preferred cloud provider or infrastructure.
 No third-party api keys; your data, your rules.
-- **Multiple backends**: Seamlessly move from your local *POC* to production deployment (SQLite, MongoDB, PostgreSQL).
+- **Multiple backends**: Seamlessly move from your local *POC* to production deployment (SQLite, MongoDB, PostgreSQL, Redis).
 - **Sync and async api**: Highly compatible with modern and *legacy* frameworks.
 - **No forced schema**: As long it is a list of json serializable objects.
 - **Resumable memory**: Perfect for chat applications and REST APIs.
 - **Robust**: Get production-ready code with minimal effort.
-- **No esoteric patching**: <abbr title="What you see is what you get">WYSIWYG</abbr>.
+- **No esoteric patching**: You have 100% control over the things you persist (and the things you don't).
 Act as a sidecar for your framework without touching your libraries under the hood.

 ## ⚙️ Installation